One of 11 schools to receive an "A" rating in Human Rights Law by the National Jurist, PreLaw Magazine, 2017

 Please refer to our International Admissions Checklist to make sure you have successfully completed the proper documentation and forms, along with your application.

-For any further questions, please feel free to contact our office by email at firstname.lastname@example.org or our International Students Office.
+For any further questions, please feel free to contact our office by email at firstname.lastname@example.org.

 Online Program Applicants